-- Install boiler so that the electrical components are protected from water (dripping, spraying, rain, etc.) during appliance operation and service (circulator replacement, etc.). - Operation of this boiler with continuous return temperatures below 120°F can cause severe heat exchanger corrosion damage. - Operation of this boiler in a system having significant amounts of dissolved oxygen can cause severe heat exchanger corrosion damage. - Do not use toxic additives, such as automotive antifreeze, in a hydronic system. - Pipe relief valve discharge to a safe location. - Do not install any valves between boiler and relief valve. - Do not install any valves between relief valve and discharge. - Do not move relief valve from factory specified location. - Do not plug relief valve discharge.
+- Install boiler so that the electrical components are protected from water (dripping, spraying, rain, etc.) during appliance operation and service (circulator replacement, etc.). - Operation of this boiler with continuous return temperatures below 120°F can cause severe heat exchanger corrosion damage. - Operation of this boiler in a system having significant amounts of dissolved oxygen can cause severe heat exchanger corrosion damage. - Do not use toxic additives, such as automotive antifreeze, in a hydronic system. - Pipe relief valve discharge to a safe location.
+The relief valve may discharge scalding hot water. - Do not install a valve in the relief valve discharge line. - Do not move relief valve from factory location. - Do not plug relief valve discharge.
 Blocking the relief valve may result in boiler explosion.